Architecture Overview

 Deep dive into Portfolio OS system architecture and design patterns

 Portfolio OS is built using modern web development best practices with a focus on type safety, performance, and developer experience.
+This overview highlights how the different apps, packages, and services interact so new contributors can quickly orient themselves before diving into specific implementation guides.

 System Architecture